 NordVPN has the largest server network of any mainstream VPN.
 This fact alone makes it a fantastic choice for all of your VPN needs.
-The list is constantly growing, but right now users have access to over 5,080 servers in 62 different countries, occupying every continent except Antarctica!
+The list is constantly growing, but right now users have access to over 5,500 servers in 59 countries, occupying every continent except Antarctica.
 You’ll always be able to connect to a fast server with NordVPN, and you’ll get extra protection through double encryption, onion over VPN, and anti-DDoS servers, too.

 NordVPN provides an incredibly thorough zero-logging policy that covers everything from bandwidth to time stamps, traffic to IP addresses.
 Your activity is never recorded or shared with third parties, which helps keep your privacy intact, even in restrictive, surveillance-heavy countries.
 Backing these features is 256-bit AES encryption on all data, an automatic kill switch, DNS leak protection, and a host of customizable encryption features.

 - Mind-boggling number of servers

 - Live Chat Support.

 - Not much

 - They can take 30 days to process refunds.